The resources and information on this page will help you successfully navigate questions about COVID-19 testing, quarantine, and isolation.

 If you are required to self-quarantine

-- If you live on campus, your UWO Contact Tracer will provide a referral to campus quarantine housing.
-Food delivery to isolation housing is available.
-You may also choose to self-quarantine at your permanent residence if possible.
+- If you live on campus, your UWO Disease Investigator will provide a referral to campus quarantine housing, which includes food/meals.
+You may also choose to isolate or quarantine at your permanent residence.

-- If you live off campus, we recommend that you return to your permanent residence for the duration of your quarantine.
+- If you live off campus, you may return to your permanent residence for the duration of your quarantine.
 You may also be eligible to self-quarantine in on-campus housing.
 Please contact the Student Health Center for more information.

 - If you have a job on campus, notify your supervisor that you will be unable to report to work in person due to COVID quarantine.